TeskaLabs/asab/docs/how-tos/03_rest_api.md

     }
     ```

     Now let's test if we can request for some data.
-Use the `GET` method to `localhost:8080/crud-myrestapi/celebrities/1` endpoint, this time with no request body.
+Use the `GET` method to the `localhost:8080/crud-myrestapi/celebrities/1` endpoint, this time with no request body.

     Now, what is the response?